HelloUzu/C_Reverse_Shell/README.md

-# 🖥️ Welcome to the repository!
+# 🖥️ Welcome to Reverse Shell repository!

 - It's a simple reverse shell in C.